Author: Jeff Bacon

 Lead Fathers’ Rights Attorney

-Jeff Bacon is an Oklahoma family law attorney handling child support modifications for fathers across the Oklahoma City metro.
-His practice covers post-job-loss filings, parenting-time-driven recalculations, modification defense, and the strategic timing that protects fathers in Oklahoma, Cleveland, Canadian, and Logan counties.
+Jeff Bacon is an Oklahoma family law attorney.
+He handles child support modifications for fathers across the Oklahoma City metro.
+His practice covers filings after job loss, recalculations driven by parenting time, and modification defense.
+He also handles the strategic timing that protects fathers in Oklahoma, Cleveland, Canadian, and Logan counties.

 Oklahoma Bar Association #33721